Suprnova/rhythm-games-to-bemani/README.md

-# osu! to BEMANI converter
+# Rhythm Games to BEMANI converter
-Console based application that will search through your osu! songs folder to find songs that also appear in popular BEMANI games.
-It uses the user provided osu! songs directory and compares it to [BEMANIWiki](http://bemaniwiki.com/).
+Console based application that will search through your rhythm game song folders to find songs that also appear in popular BEMANI games.
+It uses the user provided songs directory and compares it to [BEMANIWiki](http://bemaniwiki.com/).

+# Supported Games:
+* osu!
+* Stepmania

 # Usage:
 ![Selection Tutorial Image](https://cdn.discordapp.com/attachments/586043175391592556/734488862864441425/unknown.png)